Dombom123/agent-service-toolkit/README.md

 4. Connect your GitHub account and select this repository
 5. Render will detect the `render.yaml` and propose to deploy the services defined in it
 6. Configure your environment variables in the Render dashboard:
-   - Add your API keys (e.g., `OPENAI_API_KEY`)
+   - Make sure all required API keys (e.g., `OPENAI_API_KEY`) are set correctly
-   - Set other necessary variables according to your needs
+   - Review other variables to ensure they match your needs
 7. Click "Apply" to start the deployment

 The deployment will create two web services:
 - **agent-service**: The FastAPI backend service
 - **agent-streamlit-app**: The Streamlit frontend app

-The configuration automatically connects these services, with the Streamlit app pointing to the backend service.
+The Streamlit app is automatically configured to connect to the backend service.

+#### Note on Environment Variables
+The `render.yaml` file defines environment variables directly within each service rather than using environment groups.
+This is because Render's Blueprint specification currently has limitations with environment groups that can cause errors like "env group not found in type file.spec".

 #### Tips for Render Deployment:
 - Use the "starter" plan for production workloads